UTH

 Workshops and Speaker Series

 The ACTion Lab hosts an annual schedule of relevant topical workshops and speaker series.
-These include, but are not limited to, training on key topics (message framing, racial equity transformation, collective leadership), book club discussions, invited speakers, and more.
-All events are open to the School of Public Health, and to the community to allow students to learn in collaboration with community partners in co-learning spaces.
+These include, but are not limited to, training on key topics (message framing, community-based engagement, collective leadership), book club discussions, invited speakers, and more.
+All events are open to the School of Public Health, and the community to allow students to collaborate with community partners in co-learning spaces.

 For information on upcoming events, visit the UTHealth Houston School of Public Health events calendar

-The ACTion Lab provides training for UTHealth Houston School of Public Health students on topics relevant to successful community-based transformative engagement.
-In collaboration with faculty and community partners, we aim to offer online modules on the following topics in the coming year:
+The ACTion Lab provides education for UTHealth Houston School of Public Health students on topics relevant to successful community-based transformative engagement.
+In collaboration with faculty and community partners, we aim to offer online modules on the following topics:

 • Advocacy